Tara Jaramillo

 Tara Jaramillo is an American politician, speech language pathologist, and businesswoman serving as a member of the New Mexico House of Representatives for the 38th district.
 Elected in November 2022, she assumed office on January 1, 2023.

 Education

 Jaramillo earned a Bachelor of Arts in special education and Master of Science in speech language pathology from New Mexico State University.

 Career

 From 1993 to 1997, Jaramillo worked as a speech language pathologist at La Vida Felicidad Early Intervention in Los Lunas, New Mexico.
 She worked at Presbyterian Hospital from 1997 to 1999.
 In 1999, she founded Positive Outcomes, a healthcare organization with over 400 employees.
 She was elected to the New Mexico House of Representatives in November 2022.

+In 2025, Tara Jaramillo faced scrutiny following the publication of a report by the Southwest Public Policy Institute alleging that her company, Positive Outcomes, Inc., operated an unlicensed employee loan program.
+The report claimed the loans carried high effective interest rates and lacked required disclosures under federal lending laws.
+Jaramillo denied the allegations, stating the loans were intended as a low-interest employee benefit and were legally vetted.
+The New Mexico Department of Workforce Solutions opened an investigation, which remained ongoing as of mid-2025.